Speyside Whisky Trail (6 days & 5 nights)

 Cragganmore House offers lovely comfortable accommodation for walkers, set in a secluded glen, with glorious views to the River Spey and across to Ben Rinnes.
 Situated in the heart of golfing and Malt Whisky country on the edge of the Cairngorm National Park.
 Room are all individually furnished and have all the amenities you require for a lovely overnight stay.

-The Delnashaugh Hotel overlooks the River Avon, amidst the delightful countryside of the Spey valley where Fiona and Andrew will greet you with the warmest of welcomes.
-Fiona and Andrew have completely renovated and refurbished the hotel.
-The hotel has every modern convenience, while retaining the best of its original character.
-You can relax in the evening in the warm and inviting bar which also has an open fire where you can enjoy a relaxing meal or sample a few of their malt whiskies from their well-stocked bar.
+The Delnashaugh overlooks the River Avon, amidst the delightful countryside of the Spey valley.
+You will be greeted with the warmest of welcomes.
+Newly renovated and refurbished, the hotel has every modern convenience, while retaining the best of its original character.
+You can relax in the evening in the warm and inviting bar which also has an open fire where you can enjoy a relaxing meal or sample a few of their malt whiskies including the very local Ballindalloch malt from their well-stocked bar.
 Alternatively, you can relax in the lounge where there are comfortable sofas and a large television for your entertainment.

 Ballindalloch is also the site of the beautiful and renowned Ballindalloch castle.
 Leaving the village the trail takes you out into the wild scenery of upland heather clad moorland.
 Rising up to the summits of Cairncay and Deskie the trail descends to the welcoming site of the Glenlivet distillery and surrounding estate.